-The implementation of these guidelines is supervised by the <Principal, AP, Year adviser> and includes:
+The implementation of these guidelines is supervised by the Principal and AP, and includes:

 - Once identified, each bully, victim and witness, will be spoken with, and all incidents of bullying will be investigated and documented

 - Both the bully and victim may be offered counselling, depending on the nature of the incident and person(s) involved

 - Parents/caregivers should be contacted and consequences implemented, consistent with our school's behaviour support guidelines

 - Consequences for students will be individually-based, and may involve:

 - Social skills support

 - o Reinforcement of positive behaviours

-- o Class/Year meetings
+- Class/Year meetings

-- o Support structures eg. Check in Check Out, Mentor
+- Support structures eg. Check in Check Out, Mentor

-- o Ongoing monitoring of identified bullies and victim
+- Ongoing monitoring of identified bullies and victim

 - o Rewards for positive behaviour

-- o Withdrawal of privileges
+- Withdrawal of privileges

 - o Community service

-- o Exclusion from class
+- Exclusion from class

 - Exclusion from playground

 - School suspension

 - Counselling support.